Covid 19: Stallion group offers food items to government hospitals across Nigeria — Daily Times Nigeria

 “There is nothing greater than the safety of the people of this country and it is our responsibility to support the government and the community in this time of need.

-“We are deeply grateful to every health care worker and person who has risked their life to fight this pandemic and will continue to support them.”
+“We are deeply grateful to every health care worker and the person who has risked their lives to fight this pandemic and will continue to support them.”

-The Group hailed the the proactive efforts of the government and all the corporates who have rolled out some parliatives in order to cushion the effects of the Covid-19
+The Group hailed the proactive efforts of the government and all the corporates who have rolled out some palliatives in order to cushion the effects of the Covid-19

 Discussion about this post